ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 Binary instrumentation
 -----------------------------------

-Binary instrumentation allows you to record deterministic measurements for every single invocation of a given function.
+Binary instrumentation lets you record deterministic measurements for every single invocation of a given function.
 Binary instrumentation effectively adds instructions to the target application to collect the required information.
 It therefore has the potential to cause performance